 So, the family will often search out an attorney because their relative is on high bail, like $2 million, for the murder.
 So, we'll sit down and talk and go over everything.

-If you decide to retain me, I'll then go out to see your loved one.
-I'll get all the paperwork and the discovery in the case, go over and speak to the prosecutor and see their position, and then start the ball rolling in trying to defend your loved one from these severe charges.
+If you decide to retain me, I'll then see your loved one.
+I'll get all the paperwork and the discovery in the case, go over and speak to the prosecutor to see their position, and then start the ball rolling in trying to defend your loved one from these severe charges.

 If you need the best, you've come to the right place.
-I've been defending murder cases now for 30 years.
-I started out working for the district attorney's office.
+I've been defending murder cases for 30 years, starting out working for the district attorney's office.

-Next, a superior court judge, and finally, in the early 1990s, I think my second case was a murder case, so I have much experience moving forward, having handled many murder cases over the years and have gotten unbelievable results for my clients.
+Next, a superior court judge, and finally, in the early 1990s, I think my second case was a murder case.
+So, I have much experience moving forward, having handled many murder cases over the years and have gotten unbelievable results for my clients.
 So, if you need the best, pick up the phone.
 Ask for a meeting with Ron Hedding.
-I stand at the ready to help you.
+I stand at the ready to help you, providing you with the confidence and security you need in such a challenging situation.